Church Avenue station (IND Culver Line): Station layout

 This underground station, located in Kensington, has four tracks and two island platforms.
 Both outer track walls have a maroon trim line with a Tuscan red border and small tile captions below them reading "CHURCH" in white lettering on a black background.
 This tile band is set in a two-tile-high course, an arrangement normally seen at local stations.
+The tiles were part of a color-coded tile system used throughout the IND.
+The tile colors were designed to facilitate navigation for travelers going away from Lower Manhattan.
+Because Church Avenue was an express station, it uses a different tile color from the next station to the north, Fort Hamilton Parkway.
 All I-beam columns in the station are colored Hunter green.
 The station signs are in the standard black name plates with white lettering.